 Health Professions Advisory Committee (HPAC) Applications

-UTA students do not have to participate in the HPAC process in order to apply to medical or dental school, but they may choose to seek an HPAC endorsement of their application.
-Aside from possibly earning an endorsement from the committee, successful applicants will also have the opportunity to participate in an interview, providing practice for medical or dental school admission interviews.
+The HPAC Process provides students applying to medical or dental school in the upcoming cycle an opportunity to obtain a Letter of Recommendation from an HPAC Committee Member.
+This is also referred to as a Committee Letter.
+Aside from possibly earning an endorsement from the committee and becoming familiar with the medical school or dental school application process, successful applicants will also have the opportunity to participate in an interview, providing practice for medical or dental school admission interviews.

 - This cover sheet must accompany all evaluations submitted to the HPAC: HPAC Letter of Evaluation Form.